micharbet/CLE/doc/HOWTO.md

 Let's get back to the variable `$CLE_USER` - the most important variable here.
 You might notice how often is the variable mentioned here.
-Its value is set upon first login on the workstation and then it is passed further into all subsequent sessions (ssg, suu, sudd...)
+Its value is set upon first login on the workstation and then it is passed further into all subsequent sessions (lssh, lsu, lsudo...)
 When CLE initializes, one of first thing it has to do is to determine the username.
 Trick is that it doesn't necessarily follow value of regular variable $USER.
 Username here is part of the path to the resource file.
 E.g. if path is '/home/foo/.cle-mich/rc' the